JennyTran17/VR_Project/README.md

 ### 3.4 Unique Potion Completion Event
-To provide a clear goal for the crafting system, a completion mechanic was implemented.
-The system tracks which potion types have been crafted using a `HashSet`, ensuring that only unique potion types are counted.
+To provide a clear goal for the crafting system, a completion system was implemented.
+The system tracks which potion types have been crafted and ensures that only unique potion types are counted.

 Each time a potion prefab is instantiated, it is registered with a completion checker.
 Once all four potion types have been crafted:
 - A light beam GameObject is activated